digimokan/cpp-markov-word-generator/.github/README.md

 ## Motivation

-Use machine learning / deep learning to generate names using a Markov Model.
+Use machine learning / deep learning to generate words using a Markov Model.
-Train the model with data sets of names.
+Train the model with data sets of words.

 ## Features